-The 8th week of pregnancy – Your happiness continues to grow
+The 8th Week of Pregnancy – Your Happiness Continues to Grow

-Week 8 of pregnancy at a glance
+8th Week of Pregnancy at a Glance

-Your baby
+Your Baby

-Your body
+Your Body

-- Improved oral hygiene prevents gum problems.
+- Improved oral hygiene helps prevent gum problems.

 - Regular check-ups are especially important from the 8th week of pregnancy onwards.

-With the interactive pram quiz, find your dream pram in minutes.
-Start quizBaby’s development in the 8th week of pregnancy
+Baby’s development in the 8th week of pregnancy

-Tips for week 8 of pregnancy
+Tips for week 8

-- Light walks in the fresh air.
+- Gentle walks in the fresh air.

 - Drink plenty of water and eat a balanced diet.

-Health & Prevention
+Health & check-ups

-Nutrition & Lifestyle
+Nutrition & lifestyle

 Important nutrients: folic acid, vitamin B, iodine.
 Avoid raw animal products, unwashed fruit/vegetables, blue cheese, alcohol and nicotine.

-Dealing with nausea
+Coping with nausea

 Small, frequent meals, ginger tea, dry snacks and plenty of fluids can help.
 Avoid strong smells and fatty foods.

-The Role of the Midwife
+The role of the midwife

 Pushchair